EMDR-Collective

 Getting Past Your Past by Francine Shapiro is a book that was written as a self help book, for those who may not have access to traditional EMDR therapy or who are motivated to learn more outside of sessions with their therapist.
 I encourage anyone who is interested in this process to read this book.
 Reprocessing should ideally be supervised by a therapist when there is trauma or potential dissociation present.

 Send us a message and let us know.
-We LOVE to talk about all things EMDR at every chance!
+We LOVE to talk about all things therapy and EMDR therapy!

-Please contact us with any questions, comments, or scheduling inquiries you may have.
-We are looking forward to hearing from you!
+Please contact us with any questions, comments, or scheduling inquiries for emdr therapy.
+We are looking forward to meeting you!

 Telefon: (+1) 310-570-2595